cleverhare/Guess-The-Number-Using-JavaScript/README.md

 ## Tribute

 Thanks for making this till the end.
+Your support is always appreciated.
+Generate a Pull Request with your supporting code.